Biobanking tissue for research

 Along with the sample, the biobank also collects relevant information about each patient and their diagnosis.

 Your donated samples can help us better understand diseases that affect you and future generations.

 Unfortunately, we cannot accept samples from all patients into our research biobanks.

 For more information, please speak to the clinical staff who are looking after you.

 How to give a sample

-When you come to one of our hospitals, we may ask you about donating samples to a biobank and giving us access to your medical information.
+When you come to one of our hospitals, we might ask you about donating samples to a biobank and giving us access to your medical information.